PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 # Part 1: Git

-:heavy_check_mark: The basics of git (you're probably already familiar with these)
+✔️ The basics of git (you're probably already familiar with these)

-:heavy_check_mark: A good, easy to use git workflow with branches
+✔️ A good, easy to use git workflow with branches

-:heavy_check_mark: Extra stuff about why doing stuff one way or the other
+✔️ Extra stuff about why doing stuff one way or the other

 ## Introduction